top of page

 Your confidence only stabilises when the underlying system stabilises.

-That means learning to work with the mechanisms beneath performance pressure rather than fighting them.
+That means learning to work with the internal mechanisms beneath performance pressure rather than fighting them.

 For many musicians, this begins with small practices that help regulate the nervous system: